doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 More N/As on this one as `.setEncryptionRequired()` will throw if you try to create a keypair with a NONE state.

-The user will not be able to revery to NONE until selecting 'Clear Credentials' from the security menu.
+The user will not be able to revert to NONE until selecting 'Clear Credentials' from the security menu.
 On my N5 uninstalling the test app did not allow setting to NONE until a manual clear.

 **EDIT** It seems that there are still issues on 5 when using non-primary user accounts, which seems to behave like older OS versions and will still wipe the keystore :( See [this bug](https://code.google.com/p/android/issues/detail?id=61989#c21)